pubnub/angular-js/README.md

 and separating messages on a single channel.
 This is especially useful for power-conservation on mobile devices.

+You can check out the sample application online at http://pubnub.github.io/angular-js/

 # Running the Sample App